 4. Strong Work Relationship

-It’s important to get along with your coworkers to have a good time at work.
+To enjoy your work environment you need to maintain positive relationships with your fellow employees.
 In 2003, Faye Doell found out that there are two types of listening: ‘listening to understand’ and ‘listening to respond.’

 5. Self-empowerment